How to Bleed Brakes By Yourself

 You can then enter your vehicle and press the brake pedal several times.
 You’re fine to get out and look at your line between the bleeder and the soda bottle.
 Once this line has no bubbles and is solid fluid, you can close the bleeder screw.
 That corner is all finished!

-Before moving on to the next corner, you’ll want to open and top off the brake fluid reservoir to prevent it from getting low enough from pulling air through.
+Before moving on to the next corner, you’ll want to open and top off the brake fluid reservoir and check on the fluid level to prevent it from getting low enough from pulling air through.
 Repeat steps two through 4 for each of the remaining corners and you’ll be finished!